St Kilda, New Zealand

 St Kilda is a suburb of the New Zealand city of Dunedin.
 A densely populated residential suburb, it lies on the southern part of the city's central plain, to the southwest of the head of the harbour and immediately north of Ocean Beach, parts of which (St Kilda Beach and Middle Beach) are within the suburb and form its major geographical feature.
-Saint Kilda's 2001 population was 5,904.
+According to the New Zealand Census, St Kilda's 2023 population was 5,710.

 Geography

 The suburb has fairly well-defined boundaries, having been a separate borough from 1875 until the time of local government restructuring in 1989.
-This borough was bounded by Forbury Road in the west, Bay View Road in the north, and Royal Crescent in the east, and at the time of its amalgamation into Dunedin City, was the most densely populated borough in New Zealand.
+The borough was bounded by Forbury Road in the west, Bay View Road in the north, and Royal Crescent in the east, and at the time of its amalgamation into Dunedin City, was the most densely populated borough in New Zealand.
 Much of the borough's growth was between 1900 and 1930, during which time the population rose from around 1500 to 8000, slowly declining from that time to its current figure.
 Many of St Kilda's houses date from this period.

 St Kilda was named for the Melbourne suburb by early property developer George Scott, who had arrived in New Zealand from Victoria in 1862.
-The area previously had the Maori name Whakaherekau.
+The area was previously known by the Māori name Whakaherekau.

 St Kilda gave its name to a New Zealand electoral constituency which covered much of southern Dunedin and the Otago Peninsula.
 This electorate existed from 1946 to 1993 (after which it was replaced by the Dunedin South electorate), and was represented in turn by Fred Jones (Labour, 1946–1951), Sir James Barnes (National, 1951–1957), Bill Fraser, (Labour, 1957–1981), and Michael Cullen (Labour, 1981–1993).

 St Kilda is surrounded by the suburbs of St Clair, Forbury, Caversham, South Dunedin, Musselburgh and Tainui.
 Other major streets in St Kilda include Prince Albert Road in the east (which contains most of the suburb's few shops), Queens Drive, Richardson Street and Victoria Road, the last of which runs along the southern shore, separated from the Pacific Ocean by wide high dunes.
-The Sir James Barnes Lookout is located close to the highest point of the dunes and commands views across the plain on which Saint Kilda lies and the surrounding parts of the city.
+The Sir James Barnes Memorial Lookout is located close to the highest point of the dunes and commands views across the plain on which St Kilda lies and the surrounding parts of the city.